icopy-site/awesome/docs/awesome/sublime-bookmarks.md

 - [CoffeeScript](https://github.com/Xavura/CoffeeScript-Sublime-Plugin) — syntax highlighting and checking, commands, shortcuts, snippets, compilation and more.
 - [TernJS](https://github.com/ternjs/tern_for_sublime) — a JavaScript type inference engine integration.
 - [Bump](https://github.com/yavorsky/Bump) — plugin to keep package.json dependencies fresh.
 Shows latest npm/yarn dependency version in the neat tooltip on package hover.
-- [JavaScript Enhancements](https://github.com/pichillilorenzo/JavaScriptEnhancements) — plugin that offers smart javascript autocomplete, real-time errors and, also, a lot of features about creating, developing and managing javascript projects (https://github.com/dreikanter/sublime-bookmarks/blob/master/such as Cordova, Ionic, React, etc.).
-It uses [Flow](https://github.com/facebook/flow) (https://github.com/dreikanter/sublime-bookmarks/blob/master/javascript static type checker from Facebook) under the hood.
+- [JavaScript Enhancements](https://github.com/pichillilorenzo/JavaScriptEnhancements) — plugin that offers smart javascript autocomplete, real-time errors and, also, a lot of features about creating, developing and managing javascript projects (such as Cordova, Ionic, React, etc.).
+It uses [Flow](https://github.com/facebook/flow) (javascript static type checker from Facebook) under the hood.

 ### Client Side Profile

 - [Emmet](http://emmet.io) — a plugin for many popular text editors which greatly improves HTML & CSS workflow.
 - [HTMLPrettify](https://github.com/victorporof/Sublime-HTMLPrettify)
 - [GutterColor](https://github.com/ggordan/GutterColor) — displays color sample in the gutter for each line in CSS containing color code.
-- [Hayaku](http://hayakubundle.com) — fuzzy abbreviations, support for preprocessors (https://github.com/dreikanter/sublime-bookmarks/blob/master/Sass, Less, Stylus) and a lot of other features in easily configurable set of tools for writing CSS faster.
+- [Hayaku](http://hayakubundle.com) — fuzzy abbreviations, support for preprocessors (Sass, Less, Stylus) and a lot of other features in easily configurable set of tools for writing CSS faster.

 ### LaTeX Profile